Abdul Hamid Khan Bhashani: Assam

 The British defeated the Burmese dynasty that ruled Assam in the First Anglo-Burmese War in 1826.
-As a compensation for the war, Assam came under British rule, about seventy years after Bengal did.
+As compensation for the war, Assam came under British rule, about seventy years after Bengal did.
 The British rulers adopted a different and more favorable land system for Assam, attracting peasants from Bengal seeking escape from their oppressive zamindars.
 The migrant peasants occupied the previously uninhabited regions and cultivated land, clearing forests.
 By the time Bhashani arrived in Assam, migrant peasants were experiencing deprivation and persecution by the native Assamese.
 The so-called line system forbade migrants from acquiring land outside a fixed boundary.
-Bhasani had been vocal about the rights of Bengali migrant peasants before even settling in Assam in 1926.
+Bhasani had been vocal about the rights of Bengali migrant peasants even before settling in Assam in 1926.
 Already popular among them, he organized a migrant farmers convention in 1924 at Bhasan Char, a braid bar on the river Brahmaputra, in Dhubri district.
 At the convention, he demanded the abolition of the line system.
 The convention earned him the nisba (lit. toponym) Bhasani that he would carry for the rest of his life.
 He also started gaining pir status at the same time.

 Bhasani would organize several farmer and peasant conventions in the coming years.
 In December 1932, he organized a mammoth peasant convention in Sirajganj.
 Held on Kauakhola Maidan, a freshly harvested paddy field beside the river Jamuna, the 3-day-long event attracted about 350,000 peasants.
 Inaugurated by Shaheed Suhrawardy, a Kolkata-based Muslim League leader, the convention brought Bhasani nationwide fame.
 The convention also alarmed the British government about his rise.

 Left Congress and joined the Muslim League in 1937.
 He got elected from the South Dhubri constituency as a Muslim League candidate in the 1937 election.
 He made a speech in Bangla in the Assam assembly for the first time, breaking the tradition.
 The Assam provincial assembly was a patchwork of several provincial parties with no clear majority.
 In the next few years, house leadership passed between the Congress-led coalition, headed by Bordoloi, and the Muslim League-led one, headed by Sadullah, several times.
 Bhasani was disillusioned by both of them.

 In April 1944, he was elected president of the Assam Muslim League at its Barpeta session and thereafter devoted himself to the Pakistan Movement.
-He worked as an activist in the Sylhet referendum that would decide whether Sylhet district belongs to India or Pakistan after partition.
+He worked as an activist in the Sylhet referendum that would decide whether Sylhet district belonged to India or Pakistan after partition.
 He was instrumental in bringing Sylhet into Pakistan.
-He advocated for similar referendums in other Muslim majority districts of Assam.
+He advocated for similar referendums in other Muslim-majority districts of Assam.
 Both the Indian and Pakistani leaders were at odds with Bhasani.
 Released from imprisonment, he was ousted from Assam by the Assam provincial government in 1948 with his family still in Assam.
 Retained a life-long bond with Assam.

-Early Pakistan days
+Activities during Pakistan days

 Maulana Abdul Hamid Khan Bhashani with Bangabandhu Sheikh Mujibur Rahman, marching barefoot to pay tribute at Shaheed Minar (Martyrs' monument) in Dhaka on 21 February 1954.

-Maulana Bhashani after the foundation stone laying program for Shaheed Minar on 21 February 1956.
+Maulana Bhashani after the foundation stone=laying program for Shaheed Minar on 21 February 1956.